 Concrete operational stage

-The same goes with blogging.
+The same goes for blogging.
 After learning the difficulties of running one blog you start thinking of starting another one!
 This year I started another blog for my company website threenine.co.uk

 I also started to explore how to make money from my blog.
 I'm not expecting to make millions from my blog, but if I manage to make enough money to cover expenses and to earn a little extra income then I consider this to a success,